 Flea Protection for Dogs and Cats

 Preventing fleas before they become a problem is always best.
 But knowing which flea protection product to choose for your pet can be overwhelming.
+Remember never put dog flea medicine on a cat.
 The Revival Flea & Tick Finder is an easy tool to help find the best flea preventative for dogs or cats!

 If you need additional help with getting rid of fleas, call us at 800.786.4751.

 Article originally written by Donald Bramlage, DVM, Revival’s Former Director of Veterinary Services.